evobug-com/tkit-community-mapping/README.md

 2. **Ignored Programs** (`programs/*.json`)
    - Non-game processes that should be automatically ignored
    - Includes launchers (Steam, Epic), browsers, system processes, etc.
-   - These use `"twitchCategoryId": -1` and include a `category` field
+   - These use `"twitchCategoryId": "-1"`
    - See [`programs/README.md`](./programs/README.md) for details

 3. **Auto-Generated Files**